OSGeo/OSGeoLive-doc/en/overview/saga_overview.rst

  * 3D visualisation

 * Straightforward C++ API for creating new modules
-* Scripting through command line, bindings for python
+* Scripting through command line, bindings for Python
 * SAGA can be accessed from the R statistical language through the RSAGA module

 Details